jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

   - Destroy sensitive data when it is no longer needed
   - An org's security or data policy should define the acceptable methods of destroying data based on the data's classification
   - a degausser can be used on a hard disk drives/magnetic media
-  - the best SSD wiping method is destruction -- even when using manufacturers SSD wiping tools, data can remain, and therefore the best SSD wipe method is destruction
+  - the best SSD wiping method is destruction -- even when using manufacturers SSD wiping tools, data can remain
   - **Defensible destruction**: eliminating data using a controlled, legally defensible and regulatory-compliant way

 ## [2.5](#25-ensure-appropriate-asset-retention-eg-end-of-life-eol-end-of-support-osg-10-chpt-5) Ensure appropriate asset retention (e.g. End-of-Life (EOL), End-of-Support) (OSG-10 Chpt 5)